 A Peep into the Past - BWF Officials since 1934

-In the past 77 years, 17 Presidents have helmed the Federation with support from over 200 officials playing significant roles in various capacities – deputy president, vice-president, council member, secretary, treasurer, among them.
+Since 1934, 18 Presidents have lead the Federation with support from over 200 elected and appointed officials playing significant roles in various capacities – deputy president, vice-president, council member, secretary, treasurer, among them.

 They represent every continent and a wide variety of countries, from the United States to New Zealand, Japan to Mexico and Zimbabwe to Sri Lanka.